 ISFJ requires plenty of space and time to think about the information being presented and how they would like to respond, especially if it’s something very important.

 How can ENFP and ISFJ improve communication?

-ENFP is an effective communicator, however, they tend to steamroll others who are more reserved and not as quick to speak.
-This causes issues with ISFJ who is very deliberate with their words.
+ENFP is an effective communicators, however, they tend to steamroll others who are more reserved and not as quick to speak.
+This causes issues with ISFJ, who is very deliberate with their words.

 ENFP should allow their ISFJ partner more time to express their thoughts, especially when working together to solve a problem.
 At the same time, ISFJ should try to speak up more often and say what’s on their mind.

 Where do they connect?
 Why?